-The authorized and issued share capital of the Bank as at 31 December 2022 was as follows: Authorized shares: 11,000,000,000 ordinary shares of 50 kobo each Issued shares: 5,000,000,000 ordinary shares of 50 kobo each
+As at 31st December 2022, the Bank had an Authorized Share Capital of 11,000,000,000 ordinary shares of 50 kobo each; and Issued Shares of 5,000,000,000 ordinary shares of 50 kobo each.
 The Bank is headed by the Managing Director with the banking operations segregated into respective units.
-The Mortgage Bank maintains its head office in Osogbo and two branches within the state for its operations.
+The Mortgage Bank maintains its head office in Osogbo and operates two branches within Osun State.